-If turning the temperature down using the oven control knob has not worked, or has only worked for a short time, then you may need a new thermostat.
+If turning the knob down has not worked or only worked for a short time then you may need a new thermostat.
 This should be fitted by a service person.

-The oven door is misaligned
+The door is misaligned

 The bottom hinge of either oven door can be adjusted to alter the angle of the door (Fig.6-1).
 Loosen the bottom hinge fixing screws and use the notch and a flat bladed screwdriver to move the position of the hinge to set the hinge position (Fig.6-2).